karthikn7237/Netflix-Analysis/README.md

 1. Data Collection and Preparation:
 - Downloaded Netflix data from github.
 - Cleaned and preprocess the data using tools like Excel or Power Query to ensure it's ready for analysis.

+2. User Behavior Analysis:
+- Created Dashboard to analyze metrics like type of shows(Movie , TV shows).

+3. Content Analysis:
+- Visualize total genres, type of show with rating and maximum number of films and television program's released in a given year and month.
+- Analyze show and movie rating and amount of films and television shows released in the nation.

+Tools and Technologies:
+- Power BI Desktop: For data preparation, modeling, and creating visualizations.
+- Excel or Power Query: For data cleaning and preprocessing if needed

+Conclusion:
+- The Netflix Data Analysis with Power BI project aims to provide stakeholders with interactive dashboard, insights into user behavior and content preferences on the platform.
+Power BI's capabilities helps in this analysis will enable better decision-making and potentially lead to improvements in content recommendation and delivery.